-Subscribe to the DroneBot Workshop Newsletter and get to choose the content you want me to create for YOU!
+Subscribe to the DroneBot Workshop Newsletter and stay in the loop!

 Looking for a project to build?
 Here are some ideas to get you started.

 From beginner to advanced, you’ll find a tutorial here that’s perfect for you.

 Follow the DB1 Robot project, a step-by-step guide to building an intelligent robot.

 All of the code from the DroneBot Workshop is Open Source and available on GitHub.

 New videos every week - be sure to subscribe so that you don't miss anything!

 Join the conversation on the DroneBot Workshop Forum!
 Let me know what videos and articles YOU want to see.